← Back to Blog

 4. Consider Salary Sacrifice for Pension

-If your employer offers salary sacrifice for pension contributions, this can work in your favour.
-Salary sacrifice reduces your gross salary, which in turn reduces your student loan repayment.
-However, it also reduces the salary figure the mortgage lender uses, so the net effect varies.
-Discuss this with a broker.
+Salary sacrifice for pension reduces your gross salary, which also reduces your student loan repayment.
+Sounds great, but it also reduces the salary figure the mortgage lender works with.
+The net effect is complicated.
+Talk to your broker about this one -- the answer depends on the specific lender's model.

 5. Use a Mortgage Broker